A lot of us are familiar with the term “bankruptcy” but don’t fully understand how bankruptcy works and what the long-term implications are.

 Filing for Bankruptcy

-The paper work is prepared by your trustee based on the information you give him.
-Some of the information are: assets, income, debts etc. Then he will file it with the Superintendent of Bankruptcy.
+The paper work is prepared by your LIT based on the info you provide, such as debts, income, assets, transfers etc. Then he will file those papers with the Superintendent of Bankruptcy.

-If the Superintendent accepts your bankruptcy application your creditors will stop pursuing you for their money, no legal action can be taken against you and they can’t garnish your wages.
+Once filed, your creditors will stop pursuing you, no legal action can be taken against you and they can’t garnish your wages.
+In some circumstances wage garnishments can be recovered.
+Time is of the essence in this regard.

 What Happens to Your Debts and Assets When You Go Bankrupt?

 This depends on your province.
-There are exempt assets you’re allowed to keep when you go bankrupt.
+There are exempt assets you’re allowed to keep when you file a bankruptcy.
 If you have more than the exempt amount, assets will be sold to pay your debts.
-You should also know that some unsecured debts cannot be included in the bankruptcy.
-Some of these are family support payments, student loans newer than seven years, and other court fines.
+This is rare as most do not have more than the limit.
+You should also know that some debts receive special treatment in the bankruptcy.
+Some of these types of debts are spousal and child support payments, some student loans, court fines and more.

 Obtaining Discharge and Getting Back on Track